Nagoya University

 • General Selection

 The School of Informatics accepts 113 applicants via general selection.
-The selection policy of the School of Informatics is characterized by its fusion of the humanities and the sciences, such that new students are selected based on the standardized university entrance examinations and the achievement tests conducted by the university.
-In the standardized university entrance examinations, applicants are required to opt for seven or eight subjects (papers) based on five or six school subjects from among Japanese, Geography and Civics, Mathematics, Science, and Foreign Languages; this is a way to ensure that students have a wide range of knowledge and abilities.
+The selection policy of the School of Informatics is characterized by its fusion of the humanities and the sciences, such that new students are selected based on the Common Test for University Admissions and the achievement tests conducted by the university.
+In the Common Test for University Admissions, applicants are required to opt for seven or eight subjects (papers) based on five or six school subjects from among Japanese, Geography and Civics, Mathematics, Science, and Foreign Languages; this is a way to ensure that students have a wide range of knowledge and abilities.
 In addition, foreign languages are required for all departments in the achievement tests administered by the university, alongside subjects that enable the department in question to assess whether applicant candidate has the necessary skills in comprehension and subject-specific grounding that form the basis for developing students within that department.

 Department of Natural Informatics